In the cool of the morning a tower of mist collapsed around us.

 I let out a long inaudible yell.

-They call me Catskill Mike, I said at the restaurant.
+They know what they call me, I said at the restaurant.

-I limped along the shore, a dry flutter of owl feathers, now that the rain was
+I limped along the shore, a flutter of owl feathers, now that the rain was obscured

 The leaves rolled by on the trees and the trees rolled by on the nameless hill.